 Demand for logistics in the Suzhou area is driven by domestic consumption and the region’s large industrial complex.
 The Suzhou metropolitan area has a population of about 5.4 million.
 Home to many industrial parks and enterprise zones, Suzhou is a leading center of industrial production, with strength in electronics, IT, iron and steel.

-Prologis operates industrial warehouse properties in the Suzhou area.
+Prologis has available warehouses in Suzhou and operates many industrial warehouse properties throughout the Suzhou area.